 Q: Have you developed a specific routine- for example before starting your session, to spend some time analyzing previous hands and situations, to exercise?

 A: The easiest routine I developed so far is for sport.
 I go to fitness, yoga, swimming and massages and every day I have one of those activities.
-I tried to make routine to work on my game every day but some days I am too tired and my brain needs a rest.
+I tried to make a routine to work on my game every day but some days I am too tired and my brain needs a rest.
 Another routine I am happy with is based on Jared Tendler suggestion – warm up before the game.
-Then notes, venting, questions to myself during game.
-And finally cool down after that.
+Then notes, venting, questions to myself during the game.
+And finally, cool down after that.
 I try to work on my mental game also whenever I detect leaks.

 Q: Now one trivial but important question- how much of poker is luck.
 I know that you play mostly mtts and there the variance is bigger than cash games, but still what your opinion on the subject?

 A: When you play one hand or one tournament luck is a really big factor.
-When you play many hands and many tournaments for a few years luck is not that big factor at all.
+When you play many hands and many tournaments for a few years luck is not a that big factor at all.

 Q: Let’s get back to the SCOOP Sunday Warm Up tournament success, was there a special feeling, or just the regular day-in-the-office-scoop-day?